Technical Advisory

 Testing, validation, and governance

-Testing must cover unit, integration, end-to-end, and simulation scenarios.
-Use synthetic events and historical replay to validate policy outcomes.
-Governance should enforce policy versioning, approval workflows for changes, and automatic rollback to safe states when interventions produce unintended results.
+Testing should cover unit, integration, end-to-end, and scenario-based validation.
+Use synthetic events and historical replay to validate outcomes.
+Governance should enforce policy versioning, approvals, and automatic rollback to safe states when interventions produce unintended results.

-• A/B and multi-armed bandit experiments to compare policy effectiveness without overexposing customers.
+• A/B testing and multi-armed bandits to compare policy effectiveness without overexposing customers.

-• Canary rollouts and blue/green deployments for workflow changes and policy updates.
+• Canary rollouts and blue/green deployments for workflow and policy updates.

-• Model monitoring for drift, calibration, and data quality issues with automated alerting.
+• Model monitoring for drift, calibration, and data quality issues with automated alerts.

 Observability and reliability

 End-to-end observability is essential for operators to understand system health and customer impact.
-Instrument workflows with SLOs, latency budgets, error budgets, and mean time to recovery targets.
-Centralized dashboards, distributed tracing, and structured logs enable rapid diagnosis and ensure accountability for autonomous interventions.
+Implement SLOs, latency budgets, and error budgets; provide centralized dashboards, tracing, and structured logs to diagnose behavior and justify interventions.

 • Correlation IDs across perception, decision, and action steps.